cunninghamp/Get-DAGHealth.ps1/README.md

 * -Detailed, When this parameter is used a more detailed report is shown in the output.
 * -HTMLFile, When this parameter is used the HTML report is also writte to a file.
 * -SendEmail, Sends the HTML report via email using the SMTP configuration within the Settings.xml file.
+* -Monitoring, This parameter can be used to integrate this script as check into a monitoring system like Nagios/Icinga and Check_MK.

 ## Examples
 ```